-For many Londoners it is one of the most attractive and striking neighborhoods in the city, the residents of Camberwell are very proud of their self-contained village within a huge city.
+For many Londoners it is one of the most attractive and eye-catching neighborhoods in the city, the residents of Camberwell are very proud of their self-contained village within a huge city.

-Camberwell has quirky cafes, boutiques of all kinds and restaurants with plenty to offer.
-What's more, it's one of the best places to eat- you're sure to find a place for it on one of London's best food tours.
+Camberwell has quirky cafes, boutiques of all kinds and restaurants with a lot to offer.
+What's more, it's one of the best places to eat, and I'm sure you'll find it among the best food tours in London.

 7. Covent Garden

-If we are looking for popular neighborhoods we can not omit Covent Garden, perhaps one of the most interesting and you should definitely include in your tour of London.
-It is true that knowing the most important monuments of London is something you must do yes or yes; however, let's not forget the feeling of walking the cobblestones of the most famous neighborhoods of the city, a purely London feeling.
+If we look for popular neighborhoods we can not omit Covent Garden, perhaps one of the most interesting and you should definitely include in your tour of London.
+It is true that knowing the most important monuments of London is something you must do yes or yes; however, let's not forget the feeling that transmits walking the cobblestones of the most famous neighborhoods of the city, a purely London feeling.

-Neighborhood streets paved with appreciable flagstones wind through the central market.
-Street performers born and bred in the neighborhood often call these routes "walking around the house", a cozy feeling that you'll notice as soon as you enter Covent Garden.
+The paved streets of the neighborhood with appreciable slabs wind through the central market.
+Street performers born and bred in the neighborhood often call these tours "walking around the house," a cozy feeling you'll notice as soon as you enter Covent Garden.

-Some of the most famous places are Sushi Samba, a trendy Japanese restaurant, and the Red Farm, one of the most beloved bars.
+Some of the most famous spots include Sushi Samba, a trendy Japanese restaurant, and Red Farm, one of the most beloved bars.

 Soho is that neighborhood of London that never stops changing and evolving, it is something comparable to a butterfly in a continuous process of change.
-Moreover, even if you plan to go to London for a single day, and unless you are locked in your hotel, it is very likely that you will end up passing through this neighborhood.
+What's more, even if you only plan to visit London for a day, and unless you're stuck in your hotel, you'll probably end up passing through this neighborhood.

 Soho is one of London's most iconic neighborhoods, bordered by Oxford Street, Regent Street, Leicester Square and Charing Cross Road.